lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - [Jacques Monod](https://en.wikipedia.org/wiki/Jacques_Monod), who won the 1965 Nobel Prize in Physiology or Medicine.
 In his 1971 book *Chance and Necessity*, he discusses the results of a direct experimentation how life increases the entropy of the surroundings.
 - [Jeremy England](https://en.wikipedia.org/wiki/Jeremy_England), who applies dissipative structuring to the origin of life.
 - [Karo Michaelian](https://scholar.google.com/citations?user=NvAthrEAAAAJ), who has written extensively on the thermodynamics of evolution and abiogenesis.
 Some of his papers are featured in my '[Origin of Life](/post/origin-of-life-research/#non-equilibrium-thermodynamics-and-information-theory)' bibliography.

+### Information theory and evolution

+In the view of ([Jaynes, 1957](https://journals.aps.org/pr/abstract/10.1103/PhysRev.106.620)), thermodynamic entropy $ S $, as explained by statistical mechanics, should be seen as an application of Shannon's information theory: the thermodynamic entropy is interpreted as being proportional to the amount of further Shannon information needed to define the detailed microscopic state of the system, that remains uncommunicated by a description solely in terms of the macroscopic variables of classical thermodynamics.
+This is captured in Boltzmann's original formula $ S = k_B \ln \Omega $: the information entropy of a system is the amount of "missing" information needed to determine a microstate, given the macrostate.

+Intuitively, evolution involves an increase in the information content of a genome, but quantifying this rigorously is not easy.
+Some examples of this are described below.

+In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the statistical information entropy of the genome of COVID-19 over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
+This represents the creation of new Shannon information in the genome.
+Information entropy decreases in living systems in order to promote more efficient gradient dissipation, which increases total entropy, in accordance with non-equilibrium thermodynamics.

+In [Chapter 19 of *Information Theory, Inference and Learning Algorithms*](https://www.inference.org.uk/itprnn/book.pdf#page=281) by David MacKay, a model for the Shannon information of a simple binary coded genome is presented, with the conclusion being that meiosis enables the information content of a genome to grow much faster (due to recombination) than mitosis alone.

 ---